Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

 * Name: This is the name of your program.
 It will be shown in the program list and every other time the program is referred to.
-* Langauge: Select the language of your program.
+* Language: Select the language of your program.
 * Description: The description will be shown in the program, if your program is selected.
 * Unique Identifier: If you uncheck *Auto-generate unique identifier* you will